farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 ## Challenges

-When the GM needs to track the effort against an obstacle, they introduce a new challenge track.
+GM, when you need to track the effort against an obstacle, introduce a **challenge track**.

-To add a track, the GM explains what it is about, gives it a name, and **draw a row with 3, 5, 8 or 13 boxes** on an index card.
+Explain what it is about, gives it a name, and draw a row with **3, 5, 8 or 13 boxes** on an index card.
 The bigger the challenge, the bigger the track.

-When PCs tie or succeed a check related to a challenge, they can mark boxes on the challenge **matching the impact of their roll**.
+When PCs tie or succeed a check related to a challenge, they can mark boxes on the challenge **matching the number of dice the player rolled**.
+We call this the **impact** of the roll.

-When all the boxes of the challenge are filled, it is resolved.
-The GM, and the players then work together to decide what that means in the story.
+When all the boxes are filled, the challenge is resolved.
+Work all together to decide what that means in the story.

 ## Countdowns

-When the GM wants to force the PCs to act quickly before things get worse, they introduce a countdown track.
+GM, when you want to force the PCs to act quickly before things get worse, introduce a **countdown track** with **3, 5, 8 or 13 boxes**.

-When PCs tie or fail a check related to a countdown, the GM can mark boxes on the countdown **matching the cost of their roll**.
+When PCs tie or fail a check related to a countdown, mark boxes on the countdown **matching the number of dice the GM rolled**.
+We call this the cost of the roll.

 When all the boxes of the countdown are filled, something horrible happens, and the situation gets worse for everyone.